Rizi2001/Rizi2001/README.md

 <h1>Hi there, I'm Rizwan Karim</h1>

 <p dir="auto">A Data Scientist and an AI enthusiast working in the Healtcare Sector.
-I develope machine learning algorithms, use Deep Learning models and utilize Google Cloud to solve day to day business problems</p>
+I develop machine learning algorithms, use Deep Learning models and utilize Google Cloud to solve day to day business problems</p>
 <p dir="auto">Collaborating on projects, chatting about tech, and always looking trying out new technologies, to make the best out of them.</p>

 <p dir="auto">Check out my latest repository <b>TechGallery</b> down here, which is a centralized repository of some of my projects.</p>